-A new school was built, and launched in Rwanda in 2021, with the first intake of 10 students in August.
-The students learn about the sustainability aspects of cooking, conservation and managing their own garden for food production.
-On completion of the course will be supported in finding employment.
+A new school was built, and launched in Rwanda in 2021, with the first intake of 10 students joining in August.
+Students learn about the sustainability aspects of cooking, conservation, and managing their own garden for food production.
+On completion of the course, students will be supported in finding employment.